For a list of 400-level course work eligible to be used for credit in the M.S. degree in Mechanical Engineering, click here

-(300-level courses in Mechanical Engineering do not carry credit for a Master’s degree in Mechanical Engineering)
+(300-level courses in Mechanical Engineering do not carry credit towards the M.S. degree in Mechanical Engineering)

 ME 501A.
 SEMINAR IN ENGINEERING ANALYSIS (3)